Book III of “Eden to Ohio”

 * * *

-In person, our hero, Johnny Appleseed, produced a queer, comforting aspect: clothed in home-spun, cast-off, coffee or potato sack; he bootless trod the Indian-thin savanna, sometimes three hatted, the uppermost a handled copper pot comfortably balanced, allowing the hands freedom for navigation, for defense, and for picker clearing —as we free-handers who have forged the prickly field and tangled wood well know.
+In person, our hero, Johnny Appleseed, produced a queer, comforting aspect: clothed in home-spun, cast-off, coffee or potato sack; he bootless trod the Indian-thin savanna, sometimes three hatted, the uppermost a handled copper pot comfortably balanced, allowing the hands freedom for navigation, for defense, and for picker clearing — as we free-handers who have forged the prickly field and tangled wood well know.
 Johnny’s person was small knotty, tight and restless; his face, lean drawn, black-beard full; long raven his hair; hard dark his eye, alike the agate stone that swallows the sun, that sees into the night long along savanna’s stretch, and, when fire-lit, the agate eye looks deep into the human soul.

-So looked was Johnny, and those who saw remembered: they remembered the healing herbs, the dandelions belt-tucked, the seed-bag over shoulder slung, the good books tight-in-hand, the wilderness voice birch-whispered or broad-cracking alike the mighty oak, then, upon occasion, voiced alike the howl wind makes when breathing through the leaf-mane of Ohio’s upright elm: So spoke Johnny, and when Johnny spoke, the people remembered.
+So looked was Johnny, and those who saw remembered: they remembered the healing herbs, the dandelions belt-tucked, the seed-bag over shoulder slung, the good books tight-in-hand, the wilderness voice birch-whispered or broad-cracking alike the mighty oak, then, upon occasion, voiced alike the howl wind makes when breathing through the leaf-mane of Ohio’s upright elm: so spoke Johnny, and when Johnny spoke, the people remembered.

 You might think of Johnny as an old-fashioned Baptist, a John of the river Jordan, blessing those open to territories beyond knowing, baptizing the good, brave Ohio souls navigating as best-as-can life’s many vicissitudes, chances, accidents, necessities.
 In necessity, the apple’s blessing helps in food, drink, property, and in pleasure, both when fruit upon the tongue and in memory upon the brain; and then, in flower upon the eye, delightfully white at springtide, growing season-into-season golden-red rich.
 You might think of Johnny as a brave frontiersman, tough, bold and strong, seeking truth, adventure just out-of-reach.
-You might consider Johnny in colonization, a businessman of the ancient tradition, of classive civilization, a patriot of Liberty extending the fruits of cultivation, of American virtue and the American way across the land to colonize the unknown, magnificent beyond.
-You might think of Johnny as a passing friend who in passing leaves for you the surprise of a gold-red treasure before he blinks and disappears.
+You might consider Johnny in colonization, a businessman of the ancient tradition, of classive civilization, a patriot of Liberty extending the fruits of cultivation, of American virtue and the American Way across the land to colonize the unknown, magnificent beyond.
+You might think of Johnny as a passing friend who in passing leaves for you the surprise of a delicious, gold-red treasure before he blinks and disappears.
 This is how I think of Johnny.

 Roundabout us there is yet the remnant of Johnny: